asyncgui/asynckivy-ext-popup/README.md

     ...
 ```

-If you leave the context manager empty, the `msgbox` will close immediately — which is probably not what you want.
+If you leave the with-block empty, the `msgbox` will be dismissed immediately — which is probably not what you want.
-To keep it open, you need to pause execution.
+To keep it open, you need to pause the execution of the coroutine.
 For example:

 ```python
 import asynckivy as ak